Taylor Dupuis (voice)

 Whatever the medium, Claire-Frances is dedicated to being a person and what that means when you get to make art with other people.
 You may have seen her at the Open Jar Institute for Musical Theater, at the Powerhouse Theater Training Company as a playwriting apprentice, or at the Eugene O’Neill Theater Center in residence as a playwright observer.
 When she’s not making things, Claire-Frances loves playing Stardew Valley, spoiling her two cats, and tending to her family of plants.

-Erica Tursi (violin)
+Erica Tursi (Medford, NJ)

 Erica Tursi is a classical violinist that enjoys performing, teaching, and spending time with her cat, Bentley.
 She has received top prizes at competitions in the United States and in Europe as a founding member of the Omer String Quartet, which include first prize in the Young Concert Artists International auditions, first prize at the Premio Paolo Borciani Competition in Italy, First prize at the Fischoff National Chamber Music Competition and 2nd prize at the Trondheim International Competition in Norway.
 The quartet has been hailed by the New York Times as “glowing and vividly dramatic.”